AnotherKamila/scion-p4netfpga/README.md

 there is no $DISPLAY.
 Therefore, if using over SSH, you need X11 forwarding to flash it: SSH with `ssh -Y`.

-Flash the NetFPGA with:
+Flash the bitfile with `make flash`.

+If you want to pass a different bitfile:
 ```
-platforms/netfpga/scripts/program_switch.sh platforms/netfpga/$ARCH/hw/Scion.bit
+platforms/netfpga/scripts/program_switch.sh path_to_your_file.bit
 ```
-TODO this should be a `make flash`

 Reboot afterwards to have the PCI bus work reliably.
 This is needed because the PCI addresses may have changed and the PCI device enumeration only happens at